i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 #### Module Introduction

 In the previous modules, you learned how to speak to your computer in binary and how to manipulate those signals with logic gates.
-But a computer that can only listen isn't very satisfying—we want it to talk back!
+But a computer that can only listen isn't very satisfying.
+We want it to talk back!
 In this module, you'll build a translator that lets your computer display numbers in a way that humans can instantly recognize.

 We'll break this challenge into two manageable stages: first, decoding binary numbers into a single, recognizable idea (a digit), and then encoding that idea into a pattern of lights on a 7-segment display.
 This modular approach mirrors how real computers handle complex translations and will give you a powerful new tool for your engineering toolkit.